topcoat/topcoat/test/effects/README.md

 ## PhoneGap
 ![qr install](https://chart.googleapis.com/chart?chs=116x116&cht=qr&chl=http://build.phonegap.com/apps/277311/install/?qr_key=P7f9pfYpCEHqXsyqvRfx&chld=L|1&choe=UTF-8)

-The installer does not work for iOS
+The installer does not work for iOS, because your phone is not in the provisioning profile of the Apple developer certificate used to package it.
+You need to re-package the app using your own Apple developer certificate.